 Each state commission should conduct evaluations of instructors on a routine basis, at least annually.

-Commission staff should annually evaluate each instructor conducting mandated training programs.
-The evaluation will be a useful tool to the instructor and the commission, and ensures that all performance objectives are presented by the instructor, and that high-quality teaching is provided to students.
+Commission staff should annually evaluate each instructor who is providing training in mandated training programs.
+The evaluation will be a useful tool to the instructor and the commission and ensures that all performance objectives are presented by the instructor and that high-quality teaching is provided to students.

-Curricula should be carefully documented, validated and updated, as follows:
+Curricula should be carefully documented, validated, and constantly updated.

-Curricula should have dates of original writing and dates at which time it was updated or revised.
+Curricula should have dates of original writing and dates when it was updated or revised.
 A tickler file should trigger automatic review and update consideration.
 A competent curriculum committee with the appropriate education and background should review and recommend all curriculum.
-Whenever the commission director is the sole curriculum approving authority, he or she should have the background, education and credentials necessary to make such judgments.
+Whenever the commission director is the sole curriculum approving authority, he or she should have the background, education and credentials necessary to make such judgments and should utilize a curriculum committee to provide guidance and recommendations.
 The committee or commission director should have statutory authority to approve or deny curricula.

-Validation procedures for curricula should be job task- related, contain performance objectives based upon identified training needs, and test construction should be valid and reliable in testing the performance objectives.
+Validation procedures for curricula should be based on a job task analysis and contain performance objectives that are based upon identified training needs.
+Moreover, test construction should be valid and reliable in testing the performance objectives.

-Instructors should successfully pass a background investigation documenting good moral character and integrity.
+Instructors should successfully pass a background investigation documenting good moral character, integrity, and good job performance.